sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide6.md

 When users hit the Service

-1. The Service selects pods based on `labels`
+1. The Service selects pods based on `selector labels`
-2. `kube-proxy` forwards the request to one of the pods
+2. `kube-proxy` forwards the request to one of the healthy pods
 3. The selection is usually in `round-robin fashion` (can be configured differently)
-4. Only healthy pods receive traffic
-5. If one pod is down, the Service automatically stops routing traffic to it
+4. If one pod is down, the Service automatically stops routing traffic to it
-6. This gives you built-in load balancing & self-healing routing.
+5. This gives you built-in load balancing & self-healing routing.

 ## Types of Kubernetes Services